-Jeff has presented his work to both researchers and practitioners at national and international conferences, including the American Educational Research Association (AERA), the Society for Research on Educational Effectiveness (SREE), the International Conference on Motivation (ICM), and the American Mathematics Association for Two-Year Colleges (AMATYC).
-Jeff has published measurement, experimental, and longitudinal research in peer-reviewed journals including the Journal for Early Adolescence (JEA), the Journal of Educational Psychology (JEP), and Contemporary Educational Psychology (CEP).
+His work has been presented to researchers and practitioners at national and international conferences, including the American Educational Research Association (AERA), the Society for Research on Educational Effectiveness (SREE), the International Conference on Motivation (ICM), and the American Mathematics Association for Two-Year Colleges (AMATYC).
+Jeff has published research in peer-reviewed journals including the Journal for Early Adolescence (JEA), the Journal of Developmental Education, the Journal of Educational Psychology (JEP), and Contemporary Educational Psychology (CEP).
+He has also contributed to chapters on motivational theory (Psychosocial Skills and School Systems in the 21st Century) and measurement (Cambridge Handbook of Motivation and Learning) as well as intervention fidelity (Treatment Fidelity in Studies of Educational Intervention).

 Areas of Expertise

-Jeff is a member of the American Educational Research Association (AERA), the Northeastern Educational Research Association (NERA), and the Society for Research on Educational Effectiveness (SREE).
+Jeff is a member of the American Educational Research Association (AERA), and the Society for Research on Educational Effectiveness (SREE).

-My background is heavily rooted in motivation research for education and methodological work.
-I endeavor to work at the intersection of content and methods.
-My prior work on motivation focused on students in classroom settings and their perceptions of value.
-Methodologically, my background is in quantitative methodology and measurement with a focus on field experiments, implementation fidelity, and measurement invariance modeling.
-One of my goals is to develop better measurement practices for applied research by balancing technical demands of high quality measurement and practical concerns of operating in real-life contexts (i.e., Pragmatic Measurement).
+Jeff’s background is heavily rooted in motivation research for education and methodological work and he works at the intersection of content and methods.
+His prior research on motivation focused on students in classroom settings and their perceptions of value.
+Methodologically, his background is in quantitative psychology and measurement with a focus on field experiments, implementation fidelity, and advanced statistics.
+One of his goals is to develop better measurement practices for applied research by balancing technical demands of high quality measurement and practical concerns of operating in real-life contexts (i.e., Pragmatic Measurement).

 Select External Publications